Skip to main content

 Reducing the distance between your stock and your consumers will make your shipping faster, cheaper and greener, allowing you to offer your international customers local delivery times.

-You could achieve this by focussing your global expansion on countries close to your home region, to reach a wider audience whilst continuing to use your existing warehouses and keeping your overheads low.
+You could achieve this by focusing your global expansion on countries close to your home region, to reach a wider audience whilst continuing to use your existing warehouses and keeping your overheads low.
 Or you may prefer to look for local warehousing options in the new region to avoid the need to ship internationally every time you get an order.

 One of Swanky’s US clients, Motion RC, saw their European sales increase dramatically when they launched their Netherlands warehouse in 2018 and were able to offer cheaper, faster shipping to European customers.
 Motion RC opted for the Netherlands as their warehouse location thanks to its central location within Europe and international port.
-The Netherlands is a big warehousing hub, resulting in an experienced local logistics workforce, as well as plenty of reputable accounting and legal firms and favourable tax and business regulations.
+The Netherlands is a big warehousing hub, resulting in an experienced local logistics workforce, as well as plenty of reputable accounting and legal firms and favorable tax and business regulations.
 It’s worth bearing in mind country-specific legislation on import and export, which could make a big difference to your shipping costs.

 Furthermore, establishing a physical presence in Europe, along with launching a separate .eu e-commerce site, helped Motion RC build their reputation on the continent as a local player and compete more effectively within the European market.